RileyMoore01/Portfolio/Projects/ParkingLot_ComputerVisoin/ReadMe.md

 4. Once all spots are highlited, the new image is sent back to the user using the interface created.

 Members: Riley Moore and Sam Wilson

+<h1> Post Hackathon Update </h1>
+<p> We did not realize the workload this project would bring as this was our first hackathon.
+With this being said we underestimated how long this would take and only managed to reach the pixel manipulation / parking lot object detection for this project </p>